vlang-association/blog/content/blog/is-v-orm-direction-right.md

 }
 ```

-We just took the `id` value and used it at the destination.
+We just took the `id` value and used it in V ORM expression.
 But there is also a problem.
 Any V expression is any ORM expression.
 Before the checker fixes, we could even write such queries:

 ```v